Three recent baby name stories featuring names that pay tribute to others:

 1982: 5 baby girls named Vanity [debut]

-Vanity debuted on the SSA’s baby name list in 1982 and its peak year was 1988.
+The name Vanity debuted on the SSA’s baby name list in 1982 and saw peak usage in 1988.

 Did you know Prince had a female alter-ego named “Camille” for a time?